LILLE – AN IDEAL DAY TRIP CITY

 A significant student population does add a youthful and intellectual vibe to this city as well and one of the highlights of the year is the annual flea market in September.
 La Grande Braderie is the largest of its kind in Europe and attracts bargain hunters to the thousands of old books, antiques and other nooks and crannies.

 As I found out on a wet and overcast Wednesday, Lille is blessed with sufficient attractions to see and great spots to eat all in one day.
+And more so with the direct Eurostar route too.

 THE PLACE DE GAULLE